Armonia1999/Armonia1999/README.md

 These days I'm honing my skills in: Python, SQL , Excel, Statistics and Tableau.

-I’m looking to collaborate on Web Scraping using python, building data pipelines, Data cleaning/mining/visualization and SQL querying / building databases.
+I’m looking to collaborate on Web Scraping using python, building data pipelines, Data cleaning/mining/visualization and SQL querying / designing databases.

 - 📫 How to reach me